History of the Central Intelligence Agency: Intelligence vs. action

-In the beginning, Central Intelligence was the beast of three masters: Truman, who, from his position under a mountain of state, DOD, and FBI reports (the FBI having jurisdiction in Latin America) quickly saw the need for a centralized outlet to organize the information that would reach his desk; Defense, who wanted CI to both know everything about military adversaries, perform military sabotage, and foment partisans that would fight with the US if war came; and the State Department, that wanted CI to bring global political change positive to the ends of the US.
-Organizationally, this gave CI two areas of responsibility: Covert Action and Covert Intelligence.
+Initially, the CIA was subordinate to other entities in the US Government.
+However, Truman, who found himself overwhelmed by the sheer number of state, DOD, and FBI reports (the FBI having jurisdiction in Latin America) quickly saw the need for a centralized outlet to organize the information that would reach his desk.
+The DOD relied on the CIA to gather intelligence on military adversaries, perform sabotage, and support insurgents.
+The State Department wanted the CIA to support global political change beneficial to the US.
+Organizationally, this gave the CIA two areas of responsibility: Covert Action and Covert Intelligence.